galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 In PCA, the first axis (or Principal Component (PC)) is chosen such that it captures the greatest variance across cells.
 The next PC should be orthogonal to the first and capture the greatest remaining amount of variation, and so on.

-By applying PCA to scRNA-Seq, we assume that multiple genes are affected by the biological processes in a coordinated way and random technical or biological noise affect each gene independently.
-As more variation can be captured by considering the correlated behaviour of many genes, the top PCs are likely to represent the biological signal and the noise are concentrated in the later PCs.
+By applying PCA to scRNA-Seq, we assume that multiple genes are affected by the same biological processes in a coordinated way and random technical or biological noise affects each gene independently.
+As more variation can be captured by considering the correlated behaviour of many genes, the top PCs are likely to represent the biological signal and the noise are concentrated into the later PCs.
 The dominant factors of heterogeneity are then captured by the top PCs.
-Restricting downstream analyses to the top PCs will then reduce the dimensionality of the data while focusing on the biological signal and removing the noise.
+Restricting downstream analyses to the top PCs will then reduce the dimensionality of the data whilst focusing on the biological signal and removing the noise.

 Here we perform the PCA on the log-normalized expression values and compute the first 50 PCs.